orbitmines/ray/README.md

 </div>

-## What is this?, What is OrbitMines?, What are Rays?
+## What is this?

-This thing is, in essence, a programming language, an IDE or a conceptual framework to think about programs.
+This thing is, in essence, a programming language (Ray), an IDE (Ether) and a conceptual framework to think about programs.
 Though to me, most importantly, it is here as infrastructure.
 Infrastructure for the design and implementation of a [different category of (programming) interfaces](https://orbitmines.com/archive/2024-02-orbitmines-as-a-game-project).

-A simple way of phrasing this, is that the concept of a **_(hyper-/)_'Vertex', _(hyper-/)_'Edge', _(hyper-/)_'Graph', _(hyper-/)_'Rule', _(hyper-/)_'Tactic', _(hyper-/)_..., _(hyper-/)_'Rewrite' and similar concepts** are merged into one thing: a [Ray](ar.ray/ray.ray.txt/ray.ray.txt).
-It handles surrounding context, structure and pattern-matching, defines control-flow and dynamics and acts as a language, theorem prover and rendering engine.
+*It handles surrounding context, structure and pattern-matching, defines control-flow and dynamics and acts as a programming language, theorem prover, version control system, database and rendering engine.*

 ---